 - 12 oz white mushrooms (thinly sliced)

 - 2 2/3 cups chicken broth or vegetable broth (unsalted)

 - 1 cup quinoa (uncooked, I used tricolor)

 - 1/4 teaspoon salt

-- Add mushrooms, scallions and garlic to the same pan and sauté for no more than 3-4 minutes, until mushrooms are browned.
+- Add mushrooms to the skillet and brown them for about 4 minutes.
+Next add scallions and garlic to the same pan and sauté for no more than 2 minutes.

 - Add unsalted stock, salt and add uncooked quinoa to the skillet and bring to a fast simmer.